stigwue/iriki/README.md

 Everything is in a single important directory "app".
 A frontend developer will POST/GET to and from this drectory.

-All requests to be handled by the MongoVC app will be POSTed to or GET from this file.
+All requests to be handled by the Iriki app will be POSTed to or GET from this file.
 It works with the routes and the models.

 There are three very key directories within app: engine, models and routes.